-Dr. Prudence Gourguechon is a psychiatrist and psychoanalyst whose current interest is bringing the insights of psychoanalysis and neuropsychiatry to business and organizational leaders using a new model–flexible access to this expertise where and when its needed.
+Dr. Prudence Gourguechon is a psychiatrist and psychoanalyst and Past President of the American Psychoanalytic Association.
+Her current interest is bringing the insights of psychoanalysis and neuropsychiatry to business and organizational leaders using a new model–flexible access to this expertise where and when its needed.
 She works with individuals in a confidential, one-on-one advising relationship providing the advantage of understanding psychological forces that lie beneath the surface, often hidden or obscured by an overwhelming number of inputs.

 The smartest leaders in business know that psychological forces effect every business decision.
 Investment experts know that powerful emotions must be successfully managed to optimize performance.